XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 # Customizing Announcement
 Announcement is the marquee text in index.jsp

-You can customize it from version 0.22.Find the file "hhsoj/announcement.txt" and change the words in it.
+You can customize it from 18w23a.Find the file "hhsoj/announcement.txt" and change the words in it.
 You will see the announcement change.

 # Customizing Judging Config

-Find the find "hhsoj/config.json" then change the settings there
+From version 18w35a you can find the file "hhsoj/config.json" then change the settings there
 ```
 {
     "enableCPP11":true, //Whether to open cpp11 or not